NU 501 Concepts of Professional Nursing Practice 4 credits

 NU 743 Analytic Methods for Evidence-Based Practice III 1 credit

-This course is designed to prepare the DNP student with the knowledge and skills to plan for completion and dissemination of an evidence-based practice initiative in a healthcare system.
-The course will focus on strategies to facilitate completion of the DNP Scholarly Project, as well as student dissemination of findings to constituencies of interest.
+This course is designed to prepare the DNP student with the knowledge and skills to plan for completion and dissemination of an evidence-based practice initiative.
+Students will reflect on leading change in a health system.
 Written and verbal communication skills will be emphasized.
-This course is the third and final DNP-level didactic course in support of the DNP Scholarly Project.

 Prerequisite: NU 742